NotWoods/omlhawaii/_about/vision.md

 In the realm of General Contracting and Construction Management, OML Contracting Co is dedicated to the care and needs of our clients and consultants.
-We’re here to Sheppard our client’s dreams, to transform two-dimensional visions into three-dimensional artistry, and to devote our time and means to the creation of spatial beauty.
+We’re here to sheppard our client’s dreams, to transform two-dimensional visions into three-dimensional artistry, and to devote our time and means to the creation of spatial beauty.